FunnelKit

 add multiple zone for shipping

-You can also choose a specific ZIP or postal code of one state.
+You can also choose a specific ZIP or postal code of a state.

 For that, click on the “Limit to Specific Postcodes” and add the postcodes.
 You can add a set of postcodes (one per line), a range of postcodes (e.g., 2000…2999 for NSW), or use wildcards (e.g., 20*).